jorritmesman/selmaprotbas/README.md

-# selmaprotbas
+# Selmaprotbas
 Adaptation to the SELMA model, coupled to the Framework for Aquatic Biogeochemical Models (FABM)

 This model describes temporal dynamics of inorganic nutrients, oxygen, phytoplankton, and zooplankton.
-Coupled to GOTM, it does this for multiple one-dimensional layers in the water column.
+Coupled to a physical model, it does this for multiple layers or cells in the water column.
 The SELMA model which it was based on ("github.com/fabm-model/fabm/tree/master/src/models/selma") was itself derived from the ERGOM model (Ecological ReGional Ocean Model, "https://ergom.net/").
 See the comments at the start of ./selmaprotbas/selmaprotbas.F90 for contributions and references.